 Join AOTA and occupational therapy practitioners, educators, and students across the country as we help others Live Life To Its Fullest by avoiding the pain and injury that can come from heavy backpacks and bags.
 Students, parents, educators, school administrators, and community members will learn safety tips to stay protected from back pain throughout life.
 You have the chance to help by organizing local events and educating people of all ages about proper bag usage.
 Teach others how to properly choose, pack, lift, and carry various types of bags—including backpacks, purses, briefcases, and suitcases.

-We celebrate American Occupational Therapy Association’s National School Backpack Awareness Day annually on the third Wednesday of each September.
+We typically celebrate AOTA’s National School Backpack Awareness Day annually on the third Wednesday of each September.
+However, with respect to those observing the Jewish holiday of Yom Kippur, we will instead celebrate this year's event on Wednesday, September 26, 2018.

 And be sure to tell us about your event!
 Complete this quick survey so that we can keep track of Backpack Day activities.